Colerar/delete-unused-repo/README.md

 ## Usage

 > **Warning**
-> You are responsible for your own actions, this is free software with ABSOLUTELY NO WARRANTY..
+> You are responsible for your own actions, this is free software with ABSOLUTELY NO WARRANTY.

 1. [Generates a GitHub token](https://github.com/settings/tokens/new), `repo` and `delete repo` permission are required.
 2. Run `delete-unused-repo -t [Token]`.